Ginetta G56: G56 GTR

 The Ginetta G56 GTR is the road going version of the G56.
 It features a Ginetta 6.2 litre V8 engine which give 450 bhp, and an H-pattern Gearbox.

+G56 GTP8

+The Ginetta G56 GTP8 was created as a one-make racing car for the 2025 season.
+The V8 powered car is racing in the Ginetta GT Championship having replaced the V6 powered G56 GT Pro.
+The car was also added to the GT America Series in its own class for the 2026 season.